Technoculture/LithOS/OTA.md

 >
 > `microfabricator.service`,`mfab-status-led.service`, `rauchawkbitupdate.service` all services will be started automatically during the system boot.

+- We need to build the image once again after these changes are done then flash it to the device then only OTA update can be downloaded to the device.
 ## Steps to run HAWKBIT Server

 ### Initialization and Target Creation